CogLingPsy/jbtt/README.md

 while this particular case doesn't.

 **NP** means a noun group which can include different qualifiers.
-It definitely includes a noun itself, could include from 0 to infinity adjectives, some sort of determiner (article, posessive pronoun, cardinal digit).
+It definitely includes a noun itself, could include from 0 to infinity adjectives, some sort of determiner (article, possessive pronoun, cardinal digit).
 Possible examples could be:

 - kittens
 - adorable kittens